-In sum, we know that the present damage and future risk to coastal communities such as the Appellees, posed by rising sea levels, is caused in significant part by global warming.
-We know that the Appellant' production and marketing of fossil fuels is a significant cause of that global warming.
-We know what portion of $CO_2$ emissions are associated with each of their products and can attribute some portion of sea level rise to these products.
+In sum, we know that the present damage and future risk to coastal communities such as the Appellants, posed by rising sea levels, is caused in significant part by global warming.
+We know that the Defendant-Appellee oil companies' production and marketing of their fossil fuels is a significant cause of that global warming and the sea level rise threatening these cities.
+We know what portion of CO_2 emissions are associated with each of the oil companies' products and, thus, can attribute a portion of sea level rise to these products.
 All of these matters can be proven at trial through the introduction of evidence in the form of well-established scientific facts.